asvd/wl/README.md

 }
 ```

-...and using the 'whenable' subscriber, which simplifies everything
+...and using the Whenable subscriber, which simplifies everything
 above to: